nidhipandya/Credit_Risk_Analysis/README.md

 ### Overview of the analysis
 This analysis is done to predict credit risk using supervised machine learning.
 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
 So, I used different techniques to train and evaluate models with unbalanced classes. here I used imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.

-I did oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
+I used the oversample method on the data using the RandomOverSampler and SMOTE algorithms, and undersample method on the data using the ClusterCentroids algorithm.
 Then, I used a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
 Next, I compared two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.

 ### Results